earlephilhower/arduino-pico/README.md

 There is automated discovery of boards in bootloader mode, so they show up in the IDE, and the upload command works using the Microsoft UF2 tool (included).

 # Installing via Arduino Boards Manager
+**Windows Users**: Please do not use the Windows Store version of the actual Arduino application because it has issues detecting attached Pico boards.
+Use the "Windows ZIP" or plain "Windows" executable (EXE)  download direct from https://arduino.cc. and allow it to install any device drivers it suggests.
+Otherwise the Pico board may not be detected.
+Also, if trying out the 2.0 beta Arduino please install the release 1.8 version beforehand to ensure needed device drivers are present.
+(See #20 for more details.)

 Open up the Arduino IDE and go to File->Preferences.

 In the dialog that pops up, enter the following URL in the "Additional Boards Manager URLs" field: